-I eventually began practicing yoga videos at home, once again just for the physical benefits of the workout.
-I still didn’t feel comfortable practicing in front of others, so learning in the safety of my own home was very appealing to me.
+I eventually began practicing yoga videos at home, once again simply for the physical benefits of the practice.
+I didn’t feel comfortable in front of others, so learning in the safety of my own home was very appealing to me.
 Not to mention it was a very cost-effective option, as we all know that yoga classes can get pricey.

 After that came my first hot yoga class experience at a Core Power studio in Los Angeles with a friend.
 Once again I had no idea what I was getting myself into.
 Yes, I practiced at home, but I still had a lot to learn, and hot classes were a whole different ball game.
 I remember feeling sweaty, disgusting, and thinking I was going to pass out from the heat.
 The ironic part is that now the hot classes are my favorite.
 So if you are someone who tried it once and didn’t think it was your cup of tea, do not worry, there is always hope!

 As time passed, and after years of practicing at home, I eventually found a local yoga studio and teachers that I loved and began practicing there more regularly.
 After years of developing a more solid and consistent practice in studios, I eventually decided to go on a yoga retreat.
 Always an avid traveler entranced by the thought of merging my two passions, I would stare at the pamphlets about the retreats and let my mind wander to the idea of going to a dream destination to focus on self-care and relaxation.
 It almost seemed too good to be true, like a fantasy.